ibm-cloud-architecture/refarch-eda/docs/deployments/eventstreams/README.md

 You can see the pods running on a node using the command:
 `kubectl get pods --all-namespaces --field-selector=spec.nodeName=172.16.50.219`

-The figure below is for roles, rolebinding and secret as part of the Role Based Access Control.
+The figure below is for roles, rolebinding and secret as part of the Role Based Access Control settings.

 ![](images/ies-helm-rel03.png)

-The services for zookeeper, Kafka and Event Stream REST api and user interface:
+The figure below shows the services for zookeeper, Kafka and Event Stream REST api and user interface:

 ![](images/ies-helm-serv.png)